ansible-community/ansible-build-data/9/porting_guide_9.rst

 - ca_path missing - Issue(275740) - The roles idrac_attributes, redfish_storage_volume, and idrac_server_powerstate have a missing parameter ca_path.
 - idrac_firmware - Issue(276335) - This module fails on the Python 3.11.x version with NFS shares.
 Use a different Python version or Share type.
-- idrac_firmware - Issue(279282) - idrac_firmware - Issue(279282) - This module does not support firmware update using HTTP, HTTPS, and FTP shares with authentication on iDRAC8.
+- idrac_firmware - Issue(279282) - This module does not support firmware update using HTTP, HTTPS, and FTP shares with authentication on iDRAC8.
 - idrac_network_attributes - Issue(279049) -  If unsupported values are provided for the parameter ``ome_network_attributes``, then this module does not provide a correct error message.
 - idrac_redfish_storage_controller - Issue(256164) - If incorrect value is provided for one of the attributes in the provided attribute list for controller configuration, then this module does not exit with error.
 - ome_device_network_services - Issue(212681) - The module does not provide a proper error message if unsupported values are provided for the following parameters- port_number, community_name, max_sessions, max_auth_retries, and idle_timeout.